NOAA-GSL/VxIngest/test/cb_evaluation_tests/cb_jest_tests/README.md

 Configuration is loaded from ./config/config.json see config.json on how to override the setings.json bucket setting

+TODO : need to figure out a private settings file location ...
-Male sure there is a linked settings file: <app>/settings/settings.json To run all tests, do (at cb_jest_tests folder):
+Make sure there is a linked settings file: ./settings/settings.json

+To run all tests, do (at cb_jest_tests folder):
     npm install
     npm test